Gundy's OAN support angers star Oklahoma St RB Chuba Hubbard - WHIZ News

 Hubbard, who is black, has been more active on social media since George Floyd, an unarmed black man, died after a white Minneapolis police officer pressed his knee against Floyd’s neck for several minutes.
 Hubbard has been supportive of protests that erupted around the world after Floyd’s death.

+Hubbard apologized for using social media to air his concern instead of going directly to Gundy.

+“I’ll start off by first saying I went about it the wrong way by Tweeting,” Hubbard said.
+“I’m not somebody that has to Tweet something to make change.
+I should have went to him as a man.
+I’m more about action.
+So that was bad on my part.
+But from now on, we’re going to focus more on bringing change, and that’s the most important thing.”

-Several current and former Oklahoma State athletes backed up Hubbard’s tweet.
+Hubbard’s tweet revealed some issues that were bubbling under the surface.
+Several current and former Oklahoma State athletes supported him.
 Current linebacker Amen Ogbongbemiga declared “I stand with him!” and former Cowboys running back Justice Hill, now with the Baltimore Ravens, tweeted: “OSU Athletics and University need major change.
 100% support brotha.”

 Hubbard’s comments sent ripples all the way to the top of the university.